d-protsenko/tutorials/quickstart/how_to_start.md

 ## Run the Server

-It's time to deploy our feature to the Server.
+It's time to deploy our Features to the Server.

 ### Create the Server folder